 About

 She earned a BA in Literature from Yale University, an MA in American Literature from Claremont Graduate University, and a PhD in English from the University of Southern California.
-She has taught at the University of Southern California, California Institute of the Arts, California State University, Northridge, and most recently as an assistant professor at Texas A&M University for nine years, where she founded and convened a Critical Childhood Studies working group funded by the Melbern G. Glasscock Center for Humanities Research.
+She has taught at the University of Southern California, California Institute of the Arts, California State University, Northridge, and most recently as an assistant professor at Texas A&M University, where she founded and convened a Critical Childhood Studies working group funded by the Melbern G. Glasscock Center for Humanities Research.
 She currently works as Dean’s Special Initiatives Project Coordinator in the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.

 Dr. Hodgson is the author of two books: Raised in Captivity: Why Does America Fail Its Children?
-(Graywolf Press) and “Age of Consent: Slavery, Seduction, and American Girlhood” (under contract with SUNY Press).
+(Graywolf Press) and Taking Liberties: Slavery and the American Seduction Narrative (under contract with SUNY Press).
+She is the co-editor of The Biopolitics of Childhood in the Long American Nineteenth Century, a collection of essays co-edited with Allison Giffen (Routledge).
 Her essays have appeared in Early American Literature, Studies in American Fiction, Journal of Juvenilia Studies, and The Children’s Table: Childhood Studies and the New Humanities (University of Georgia Press).
+She is the co-founder and co-editor with Allison Giffen of Critical Childhood Studies: A Long 19C Digital Humanities Project.
 Prior to her career in academia she worked in public policy at the Edward Zigler Center in Child Development and Social Policy at Yale University, the Harvard Project on Schooling and Children, and the Los Angeles Roundtable for Children at the University of Southern California.